Cortes (miniseries): Development

 In 1965, screenwriter Dalton Trumbo finished a 205-page draft of a screenplay entitled Montezuma, with a story centered around the complicated relationship between Spanish conquistador Hernán Cortés and Aztec leader Moctezuma II.
 The film was written with intent of having Martin Ritt direct and Kirk Douglas play the role of Cortés.
 The production ultimately never came together.

-In 2014, it was reported that Steven Spielberg was considering directing Montezuma from a screenplay written by Steven Zaillian based on the original script by Trumbo.
-It was further reported that the film might be retitled Cortes as the new screenplay featured him as the main character.
+In 2014, it was reported that Steven Spielberg was considering directing Montezuma from a screenplay written by Steven Zaillian, based on the original script by Trumbo.
+It was further reported that the film might be retitled Cortes, as the new screenplay featured him as the main character.

-On March 26, 2018, it was announced that the project had been redeveloped from a film into a television miniseries and that Amazon had given it an order for four episodes.
-The series was created and written by Steven Zaillian who is also set to executive produce alongside Spielberg, Darryl Frank, Justin Falvey, and Javier Bardem.
+On March 26, 2018, it was announced that the project had been redeveloped into a television miniseries and that Amazon had given it an order for four episodes.
+Javier Bardem, initially attached to the project as a feature film, was cast in the lead role of Hernán Cortés.
+The series was created and written by Steven Zaillian, who was also set to executive produce alongside Spielberg, Darryl Frank, Justin Falvey, and Bardem.
 On October 3, 2019, it was reported that Ciro Guerra and Cristina Gallegos would direct the miniseries, while Gael García Bernal and Diego Luna would executive produce.

-The series was to be filmed in Spanish, Nahuatl and Chontal Mayan, from scripts translated by David Bowles.
-However, in September 2020, Amazon decided to withdraw from its partnership with Amblin on the miniseries, effectively scrapping the project due to complications from the COVID-19 pandemic.

 Casting

-Alongside the initial series announcement, it was confirmed that Javier Bardem, who was initially attached to the project when it was a feature film, had been cast in the lead role of Hernán Cortés.
-In February 2020, it was further announced that Tenoch Huerta will play Moctezuma II, Aztec Emperor, while Yoshira Escárrega takes on the role of Malintzin or Marina, the strategic partner, translator and consort of Hernán Cortés.
+In February 2020, it was announced that Tenoch Huerta would play Moctezuma II, Aztec Emperor, with Yoshira Escárrega in the role of Malintzin or Marina, the strategic partner, translator and consort of Hernán Cortés.
+Ammar Aldieri was cast as Tapeia.

-Ammar Aldieri was to play the role of Tapeia.
-However, the project never got off the ground.
+Production

+The miniseries was two weeks into filming in Mexico City in March 2020, when production was suspended due to the COVID-19 pandemic.
+It was being filmed in Spanish, Nahuatl and Chontal Mayan, from scripts translated by David Bowles.
+In September 2020, Amazon withdrew from its partnership with Amblin on the miniseries, scrapping the project, due to complications from the still-ongoing pandemic.